ajmal017/stock-advisor-software/README.md

     - Analyst price forecast average
     - Analyst price forecast standard deviation
     - Analyst price forecast count (i.e. total forecasts)
-2) Normalize the standard deviation by converting it into a relative percentage.
+2) Normalize the standard deviation by converting it into a percentage relative to the price.
 3) Load data into a Pandas DataFrame, rank it by this percentage and sort into deciles.
 Sort each decile by expected return.
 4) Select a subset from the top decile(s).
 This will return stocks with the largest level of disagreement.